aurelia/tools/README.md

 Now you have the ability to update the repos locally, make changes, and use those in the skeleton app in the `aurelia` directory by using the `gulp update-own-deps` command.

+Alternatively, run `gulp pull-dev-env` to only pull down each `aurelia` dependency and not perform builds.

 ## Aurelia Context Chrome extension instructions

 The Aurelia Context Chrome extension is a Chrome extension that lives in the side bar of the elements tab that highlights the current context of the selected element in the DOM.
 It works by looking for the view model / context that is currently providing data-binding to the node.
 It is in an early beta state and therefore needs to be installed manually instead of through the Chrome Web Store until it is ready for full release.